OpenFunction/OpenFunction/docs/development/development-guide.md

 # Development Guide

----

-This document walks you through how to get started with building KubeSphere in your local environment.
+This document walks you through how to get started with building OpenFunction in your local environment.

 ## QuickStart

----

 See [quickstart](quickstart.md)